-What you bring to the farmers market often doesn’t determine how well it sells.
-Instead, how you present your items matters more.
+What you bring to the farmers market often doesn’t determine how well it sells, and often how you display your items matters more.

 You can bring the most beautiful heirloom tomatoes in the world, but if you fail to make them visible from the walking paths, or if you don’t make their prices visible, your sales might be substandard without you even realizing it.
 Sometimes it takes just a little tweak here or there to make a difference, but sometimes it takes reimagining your whole booth space.
 Regardless, follow the guidelines below and your sales might increase.

 There is perhaps no bigger marketing mistake than letting your produce wilt in the wind or sun on the farmers market table.
 Obviously, by the end of the day, there might be some rough edges, but overall you should keep your produce looking fresh and bright.
 I highly recommend keeping coolers with ice handy and swapping out the product as needed.
 I also recommend bringing a spray bottle with clean, fresh water to spritz applicable products and keep them shining and fresh.
 This is a grocery store trick, and one that I believe can serve farmers well.